-The climatic conditions along with the natural organic materials which exist there are just perfect.
-At the altitude where these beans are grown averages about 65 degrees which is ideal.
-The rainfall is in perfect balance and drainage is great since they are planted on the slopes.
+The climatic conditions along with the natural organic materials which exist on the Blue Mountain are just perfect for coffee.
+The averages temperature is about 65 degrees, the rainfall is in perfect balance and drainage is great since they are planted on the slopes.

 Jamaica, Colombia, Costa Rica, Java, Guatemala, Kenya, Peru and Sumatra are some of the best known coffee producing countries.
 While almost all coffee from these countries are of good quality, different conditions and growing methods can alter the taste one way or another.

-These berries are unique in certain ways.
-The beans inside are benefited from the outer part of the fruits.
+Coffee berries are unique in certain ways.
+The beans inside benefited from the outer part of the fruits.
 Like other fruits, the slower they arrive to maturity the better the taste.
 In this case these berries do better when grown in climate that has a big swing between day and night temperatures.
-This slows down the maturing process, which resulted in beans lacking bitterness.
+This slows down the maturing process, which resulted in the Blue Mountain coffee lacking bitterness.

 Jamaican Blue Mountain Coffee is a hot commodity on the world market.
 Most noted for its lack of bitterness, full body and aroma.
 It fetches top price because of the quality beans coupled with the relatively low supply.
-It is grown in a specific area of Jamaica where the temperature and biodiversity is just right to produce the world's best coffee.
-For this reason the demand always exceeds the supply.
+It is grown in a specific area of Jamaica where the temperature and biodiversity is just right to produce the world's best coffee,consequently the demand always exceeds the supply.

 Blue Mountain Coffee

 Not all coffee from Jamaica can be sold as Blue Mountain Coffee.